Patty Cannon: Indictment

 The indictments were signed by James Rogers, the Attorney General of Delaware.
 Witness Cyrus James stated he saw Cannon take an injured "black child not yet dead out in her apron, but that it never returned."
 James, a mixed-race (mulatto) man, had been purchased as a slave by Cannon when he was only seven years old.
 He had grown up in her household and participated in her crimes, sometimes serving as a decoy to make free blacks feel safe in working with him on a task.

 Death

 Cannon confessed to nearly two dozen murders of black kidnap victims, and died in prison while awaiting trial.
 Cannon died in her cell, in Georgetown, Delaware, on May 11, 1829, at an age estimated to be between sixty and seventy.
 Sources differ as to whether she was convicted and sentenced to hang before her death.
-Shields asserts that she committed suicide.
+Shields asserts that she killed herself.
 Other sources contend that she died of natural causes.
 The novel The Entailed Hat attributes her death to self-administered poison.